NimaAra/Easy.MessageHub/README.md

 ```

 #### Inheritance support:
-The hub supports inheritance by allowing to subscribe to a base class or an interface and receiving all the publications of types that inherit of implement the subscribed type.
-For example given:
+The hub supports inheritance by allowing to subscribe to a base class or an interface and receiving all the publications of types that inherit or implement the subscribed type.
+For example, given:

 ```csharp
 public class Order {}